geniodelmale/azdevops-sync/README.md

 - Handling of other common cases.
 - Video to show how it works.

-# What's missing from myselft
+# What's missing from myself
 - Documentation on how to setup the project on Azure Functions
 - Build and release pipelines to move test results back to the original Team Project
 - Azure Function supporting the pipelines